-The training pathway for Core Medical Training will last generally for three years.
-The CMT programme is designed to deliver core training by acquisition of knowledge and skills as assessed by workplace-based assessments leading to MRCP(UK).
-The training program is broad based consisting of a number of placements in medical specialties.
-These placements must include direct involvement in the acute medical emergencies for at least two-third of the time, as well as care of patients with chronic diseases.
-Trainees completing core medical training will have a solid platform from which to continue into Higher Specialty Training.
+The training pathway for Internal Medicine Training will last generally for three years.
+The IMT programme is designed to deliver core training by acquisition of knowledge and skills as assessed by workplace-based assessments leading to MRCP (UK).
+The training programme is broad based consisting of a number of placements in medical specialties.
+These placements must include direct involvement in the acute medical emergencies for at least twothirds of the time, as well as care of patients with chronic diseases.
+Trainees completing core training will have a solid platform from which to continue into Higher Specialty Training.

-Trainees will enter and complete the full CMT program including workplace-based assessments, the MRCP (UK) examination and success in the Annual Review of Competence Progression (ARCP).
+Trainees will enter and complete the full IMT programme including workplace-based assessments, the MRCP (UK) examination and success in the Annual Review of Competence Progression (ARCP).
 The three components of the MRCP(UK) examination including PACES can be sat in centres in India.
 The MRCP(UK) PACES examination is designed to test the clinical knowledge and skills of trainee doctors who hope to enter higher specialist training.
-Trainees must have passed the Part-I& II written examinations within the last 7 years before taking PACES.
-The examination sets rigorous standards to ensure that Trainees are competent across a range of skills and ready to provide a high standard of care to patients.
+Trainees must have passed the Part 1 written examination within the last 7 years before taking PACES.
+The examination sets rigorous standards to ensure that trainees are competent across a range of skills and ready to provide a high standard of care to patients.
 In PACES, candidates are assessed for their ability to carry out essential clinical skills.
-There are five clinical stations where there are either patients with a given condition or trained standins (surrogates).
+There are five clinical stations where there are either patients with a given condition, or trained stand-ins (surrogates).
 At each station, there are two independent examiners.
 These are senior physicians who have been recruited and trained to carry out PACES.
 These examiners will observe and evaluate the candidates' performance.